Michael-H777/DS320_Scrape_and_Integrate_Project/README.md

     Then (in linux only) it hands the job over to utils.report_progress, which you can monitor the progress of each process.

-    scrapers.scrape_imdb.py collects each movie's imdb_url from its Queue and use bs4 to scrape basic information.
-    It then use selenium to collect the top 100 movie reviews, clean it and count the top 5 words to record.
+    scrapers.scrape_imdb.py collects each movie's imdb_url from its Queue and use bs4 to scrape basic information.It then use selenium to collect the top 100 movie reviews, clean it and count the top 5 words to record.
 All movie's information will be dumped into individual files as soon as the scraping process completes.
 Note that the use of selenium is absolutely neccessary because the movie review page seems to be load dynamically by JS while its url remains unchanged.

     scrapers.scrape_tomato.py collects each movie's year and title from its Queue then use selenium and google to search for movie of said year and name on www.rottentomato.com.
 We then filter the search result